 - Sauté the onion until translucent and then add the garlic and sauté it for a few seconds.

 - Add the wine, mix and let it boil for 2 – 3 minutes until the alcohol evaporates.

 - Add the spices, (salt, peppercorns, allspice berries, cinnamon stick and bay leafs) as well as the fresh puréed tomato.

 - Add enough water to cover the chicken.

 - Bring to boil and simmer for 10 minutes.

-- Pour the sauce on the chicken and add some water to cover it.
-Simmer covered for about thirty minutes, until the chicken is cooked.
+- Pour the sauce on the chicken and simmer covered for about thirty minutes, until the chicken is cooked.

 - Remove the lid and cook for another 5 - 10 minutes uncovered, on high heat until the sauce reduces.

 - Serve with a rice pilaf with omelet and finely chopped parsley.

 Amount Per Serving: Calories: 378Total Fat: 17gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 137mgSodium: 620mgCarbohydrates: 33gFiber: 4gSugar: 6gProtein: 20g

 PIN FOR LATER